Setting up your Converso account

 2. Set up your business

-Under Settings > Business, add your business details eg name, address, and logo - these will be included in any invoices and checkouts you create, and also in WhatsApp message template .
+Under Settings > Business, add your business details eg name, address, and logo - these will be included in any invoices and checkouts you create.
+The logo can also be added to WhatsApp message templates that you create .

 Below business details, you will find the payments URL - this is the web address that is used for your payment links.
 This should be pre-provisioned as https://customer.converso.io/